 How to share USB external hard drive on a network

 Whether you want to extend storage space on your PC, smartphone, gaming console, etc. or just need to backup your sensitive data, an external USB hard drive will be a big help to you.
 This great USB-based solution with high storage capacities can be easily connected to your computer via a USB port.
 By simply moving your portable device from one machine to another, you can share large files between different computers.
-What is more, in this article we’ll tell you about three efficient methods to access external hard drive remotely over the network.
+What is more, in this article we’ll tell you about three efficient methods how to share hard drive over the network.

 Common problem – you need to connect an external USB hard drive to several computers in the network (Wi-Fi/Ethernet/LAN/TCP/IP).
 All computers need access to the contents of the disk, but you cannot attach the device to each of them.
-How to share USB storage between two computers?
+How to share external hard drive over network?
 Let us have a look at some of the solutions.

 Software solution to share USB storage over Network

 Eltima Software offers a convenient solution to this problem - USB over Ethernet, a software application that enables you to share USB storage over network.